ericho613/PouchDB-Traveller/README.md

 line by using '&&' as a separator, but do not place a space before and after '&&'. ex) set NODE_ENV=production&&set GH_TOKEN=XXXXXXXXXXXXXXXXXXXXXXXXXX&&set CSC_KEY_PASSWORD=XXXXXXXXXXXXXXXXXXXXXXXXXX&&npm run electron:build

-To run the app for production with environment variables using PowerShell (VSCode default) on the Windows OS, declare all environment variables (see '.env.example' for the full list of environment variables) as in the example below (with 'NODE_ENV' set to 'production'), then run 'npm run start:prod' or 'npm run electron:build' (to build the app for production).
+To build the app for production with environment variables using PowerShell (VSCode default) on the Windows OS, declare all environment variables in the terminal as in the example below, then run 'npm run electron:build'.

 ex)